journeymanjc/P1_WeSplit/README.md

   - Binding state to user interface controls : Need to use 2 way binding like
       @State private var name = "" and then TextField("Enter your name", text: $name) $means two way binding.
 Day 17
-  - Locale : a massive struct built into iOS that is responsible for storing all the user's region settings.
+  - Locale : a massive struct built into iOS that is responsible for storing all the user's region settings. \n
     ```.currency(code: Locale.current.currencyCode ??
 "USD"))```